New Lab Publication:

 July, 23 - 2022

 Our lab had a graduate student and two postdocs attending the meeting.
-Shown in the picture (L-R): Dr. Ryan Lappe, Brianna Griffin, Aline Sartor Chicowski and Dr. Melissa Bredow.
+The picture (L-R) shows Dr. Ryan Lappe, Brianna Griffin, Aline Sartor Chicowski and Dr. Melissa Bredow.

 Congratulations to Nuoya Xu!
 He successfully defended his master thesis.